magnum/bebop/README.md

     hexdump -s 1379 -e ' "%07_ad|" 2/4 "%8d" 2/8 "%13.7f" 4/1 "%2d" 2/8 "%13.7f " 1/4 "%4d" 6/4 "%12.5f" 1/4 "%6d" 1/1 "%3d" "\n" ' *.pud | more

+This repository contains a Python script to convert .pud files into .csv and .kml files (for Google Earth).
+For .kml support, you'll need the `simplekml` package, which can be installed trivially using `easy_install simplekml`.
+To convert a single .pud file:

+    ./pud_to_csv_kml.py 0901_2014-12-01T162824+0000_F88751.pud

+To convert all the .pud files in a directory:

+    ./pud_to_csv_kml.py /path/to/directory

 ## Debug Mode

 Run `/usr/bin/DragonDebug.sh` to enable debug mode.